NREL/ROSCO/docs/source/rosco_toolbox.rst

 *Examples*
 ..........
-A number of examples are included to showcase the numerous capabilities of the ROSCO toolbox
+A number of examples are included to showcase the numerous capabilities of the ROSCO toolbox; they are described in the :ref:`standard_use`.

 *Matlab_Toolbox*
 ................